-Any guys who are reading this: just be upfront with her.
-It is better to connect with women who want the same things as you and to let go of her if she wants something more serious than you do.
-Being upfront also gives her the basic respect of making a clear decision for herself, rather than removing that choice by assuming what she wants.
+Any guys who are reading this: be upfront with her.
+Connect with women who want the same things as you and to let go of her if she wants something more serious than you do.
+Being upfront gives her the basic respect of making a clear decision for herself.
+Do not remove that choice by assuming what she wants.

 If you’re in this scenario now btw as a man or a woman make sure you head over to my club.
 I can answer your questions about how to negotiate this tricky situation.